QUANTUM-AND-ML/QUANTUM-QuantumSimulation/README.md

 # **QUANTUM-QuantumSimulation**
-> Everyone can change the value of the parameter "Hamiltonian =" in the main.py file to compare the results of different optimizers.
-TemplateMatching.py file includes functions for quantum circuit optimization and template circuit preparation, etc.<br><br>
+> Everyone can change the value of the parameter "**Hamiltonian =**" in the main.py file to compare the results of different optimizers.
+TemplateMatching.py file includes functions for quantum circuit optimization and template circuit preparation, etc.
 # The following packages are included in the simulation environment:
 | Package |  Version  |
 | :-----: | :-----: |